ProfPAThomas/py-galaxies/docs/jb_pygal/developers/book-keeping.rst

   halos_this_snap = [C_halo(i_graph,i_snap,i_halo,graph,parameters) for i_halo in
                        graph.halo_start_gid[i_snap]+range(graph.n_halo_snap[i_snap])]

-During the initialisation, pointers to other related halos and subhalos, that available from the graph, are read in.
+During the initialisation, pointers to other related halos and subhalos, that are available from the graph, are read in.

 .. code-block:: python3